bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 16.2 Small Programs pp 227
+Ch 16.2 'Let's start with the option parser' pp 229